 8. Combine dining room wallpaper ideas with panelling

-Dining room wallpaper ideas and panelling ideas for walls make for perfect partners, creating an architecturally interesting, period feel, even in modern spaces.
+Dining room wallpaper ideas and paneling ideas for walls make for perfect partners, creating an architecturally interesting, period feel, even in modern spaces.

-‘If you have panelling within the room, fill the panels with wallpaper and paint the woodwork in a contrasting hue for a cohesive and layered interior,' advises Ruth Mottershead, creative director at Little Greene.
+‘If you have paneling within the room, fill the panels with wallpaper and paint the woodwork in a contrasting hue for a cohesive and layered interior,' advises Ruth Mottershead, Creative Director at Little Greene.

 9. Put wallpaper on a dining room ceiling, too

-Dining room wallpaper ideas shouldn't be limited to the walls – putting a dramatic design on the ceiling will make it advance, creating a more intimate atmosphere.
+Dining room wallpaper ideas shouldn't be limited to the walls – using a dramatic design for your ceiling wallpaper ideas will make it advance, creating a more intimate atmosphere.
 This works particularly well with darker color schemes – think: grey dining room ideas.

 If you do wallpaper the ceiling, lighting a dining room well is important – this chandelier above highlights the design above beautifully.

 10. Choose a ditsy floral for a breakfast room